AnandhanRajagopal/dotnet-maui-contributions/README.md

 - Strengthened the **.NET MAUI test infrastructure** used by Microsoft and open-source contributors.
 - Enhanced **pipeline reliability** and **cross-platform coverage**, contributing to the long-term sustainability of automated validation for MAUI.
-- Improved **diagnostic capabilities**, helping identify real infrastructure issues versus framework regressions.
+- Improved **diagnostic capabilities**, helping identify real infrastructure issues.
 - Recognized within Syncfusion for **engineering excellence in test systems** and collaboration with Microsoft maintainers.

 ---